zz9wa/WIND/README.md

 # WIND: A Verifiable Zero-Watermark Framework for Protecting Creative Textual Data

-This repository is the official implementation of our WIND, a novel verifiable and implicit watermarking scheme designed to protect the originality of creative writing from unauthorized AI imitation.
+This repository is the official implementation of our WIND, a novel verifiable and implicit watermarking scheme designed to safeguard the copyright of creative writing databases.

 ## Requirements